canvasxyz/canvas/docs/2-applications.md

 # Creating an Application

-Canvas applications are configured by three values:
+Canvas applications are configured by two values:

-1. `topic`: A global string identifier for the application, e.g. `myapp.canvas.xyz`
-2. `models`: A relational database schema, expressed in a concise JSON DSL documented in [canvas/packages/modeldb/README.md](https://github.com/canvasxyz/canvas/tree/main/packages/modeldb)
+1. `models`: A relational database schema, expressed in a concise JSON DSL documented in [canvas/packages/modeldb/README.md](https://github.com/canvasxyz/canvas/tree/main/packages/modeldb)
-3. `actions`: Methods on your contract class that execute each type of action
+2. `actions`: Methods that execute each type of action

-These values are collectively called a "contract" and can be provided in two ways - either as a JavaScript class, or as ESM exports of a JavaScript file.
+These values are collectively called a "contract" and can be provided in two ways - either as a JavaScript class, or as a Firebase-like database schema.

-The simplest way to get started is to import `@canvas-js/core` and call `Canvas.initialize({ ... })` with a contract class.

 ```ts
 import { Canvas, Contract } from "@canvas-js/core"